-Understand if and how the scheme, and its processes are of high quality, are efficient and effective in the assessment of IDR applications across all disciplines to inform best practice and approaches for the support of IDR moving forward
+Aim 1: Understand if and how the scheme, and its processes are of high quality, are efficient and effective in the assessment of IDR applications across all disciplines to inform best practice and approaches for the support of IDR moving forward

-- a) How well has the programme addressed common challenges in the assessment of interdisciplinary research? - b) Has this been done efficiently, in a manner that optimises the use of resource in UKRI and within ROs? - c) Was the resource allocated to this scheme sufficient for its delivery? - d) Are the assessment processes understood and regarded as credible, internally and externally? - e) Did we provide effective, high-quality communications and 'user experience' for applicants, assessors, UKRI staff, broader research community? - f) How effective was the process of establishing the Interdisciplinary Assessment College (IAC)?
+- a) How well has the programme addressed common challenges1 in the assessment of interdisciplinary research?
+What further challenges related to doing and assessing IDR have surfaced as part of the evaluation of the pilot scheme?
+To what extent do they align with challenges identified in the literature? - b) Has this been done efficiently, in a manner that optimises the use of resource in UKRI and within ROs? - c) Was the resource allocated to this scheme sufficient for its delivery? - d) Are the assessment processes understood and regarded as credible, internally and externally? - e) Did we provide effective, high-quality communications and 'user experience' for applicants, assessors, UKRI staff, broader research community? - f) How effective was the process of establishing the Interdisciplinary Assessment College (IAC)?
 Did the applications received cover the breadth of disciplines and expertise needed to build a diverse and effective IAC? - g) Was the training for IAC members sufficient?
 What motivated IAC applicants to apply/participate? - h) How effective was the Assessment College approach?
-How could this be improved? - i) Did we have the suitable breadth of expertise in IAC for the assessment of proposals?
-How could this be improved? - j) Does the assessment process allow for all voices in the room to be heard?
-Did panel discussions facilitate balanced integration and tensioning of cross-disciplinary perspectives? - k) What does the college think and feel about the process and its value? - I) How do applicants think and feel about the provision, quality and value of feedback process and its value? - m) How effective was the partial randomisation process?
-How was it viewed by the college members on the panels?
-How was it viewed by the applicants?
+How could this be improved?
+What factors affect assessments of interdisciplinarity?
+Are there any discernible patterns to assessments based on assessor characteristics?
+To the extent that these (a) exist and (b) appear to influence outcomes, what measures can be suggested to mitigate issues? - i) Did we have the suitable breadth of expertise in IAC for the assessment of proposals?
+How could this be improved?
+What are the characteristics of the pool of assessors and how do these align/differ from the pool of applicants/applications? - j) Does the assessment process allow for all voices in the room to be heard?
+Did panel discussions facilitate balanced integration and tensioning of cross-disciplinary perspectives?